 Cath Pilling – WebinArt Co-ordinator

-With a background in Fine Art (BA) and Museum and Gallery Studies (MA), Cath has worked in Arts Consultancy and Curatorial Research for several National Arts Organisations.
-She’s also a former Gallery Owner and Artist, and now divides her time between Webinart, painting and family.
+With a background in Fine Art (BA) and Museum and Gallery Studies (MA), she has worked in Arts Consultancy and Curatorial Research for several National Arts Organisations.
+She’s also a former Gallery Owner and Artist.

 Ruth is working on development plans for taking Made in Leicestershire forward and runs networking and consultation events for Creative Leicestershire.